flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 ---
 title: Deprecate textScaleFactor in favor of TextScaler
-description: The `textScaleFactor` scalar is replaced by `TextScaler` in preparation for Android 14 nonlinear text scaling support.
+description: The new class, `TextScaler`, replaces the `textScaleFactor` scalar in preparation for Android 14 nonlinear text scaling support.
 ---

 ## Summary